 Our coal reserve base is significant enough to preserve the Partnership's continuity over the long-term.
 The coal reserves reported by Alliance are those that we believe can be economically and legally extracted or produced.
-As of December 31, 2012, ARLP had approximately 919.5 million tons of proven and probable reserves.
-Approximately 204.9 million tons of those reserves, located in Hamilton County, Illinois, are leased to White Oak and are not reflected in the table below.
+As of December 31, 2015, ARLP had approximately 1.8 billion tons of proven and probable reserves.

 Our reserve estimates are based on geological data that is analyzed by Alliance's staff of geologists and engineers.
 The data is gathered through extensive and ongoing exploratory drilling and in-mine channel sampling programs.

 Additionally, our criteria adhere to standards as defined by the U.S. Geological Survey.